 You can find updates on the City’s Gardiner East project here.

-No Access to/from Logan Avenue north of Lake Shore Boulevard: September 30 to October 21, 2024
+No Access to/from Logan Avenue north of Lake Shore Boulevard: Until November 21

 The north side of the intersection of Lake Shore Boulevard and Logan Avenue will be closed for approximately 3 weeks.
 During this time.
 Logan Avenue will remain southbound only from Eastern Avenue, and bi-directional between the Lake Shore Boulevard and the laneway connecting to Morse Street.
 To get off Logan Avenue, use the laneways that connect to Morse Street and Booth Avenue.